 RELATED: Check out these Glow-In-The-Dark Mummy Hiking Sticks!

-Peel the backing off the googly eyes and stick them on the stones.
+First, peel the backing off the googly eyes and stick them on the stones.

 Put rubber bands on the stones to create the mummy effect.

-Sonny tried different methods of getting the rubber bands on the stones.
+My six year old tried different methods of getting the rubber bands on the stones.
 Here he used his stomach to hold on to the stones while he stretched the rubber bands with both hands.